11 Best Real Estate Investing Books for 2020

 It’s not a luxury you can take for granted, especially in the ever-changing landscape of real estate investing.

-From seller financing and crowdfunding to 1031 exchanges and tax deductions, you can learn it all from the best real estate investing books.
+From seller financing and crowdfunding to 1031 exchanges and tax deductions, you can learn it all from these real estate investing books.

 11 Must-Read Books About Real Estate Investing

-Before you start reading books about real estate investing, you should have a solid personal financial foundation.
-If you haven’t started investing in your IRA or 401(k) you’ll want to start by reading some good investing and personal finance books before you think about real estate.
+Before you dive into this reading list, you should have a solid personal financial foundation.
+If you haven’t started investing in your IRA or 401(k) you can start by reading some good investing and personal finance books before you think about real estate.

 When you’re ready to go beyond traditional retirement investing, there’s no shortage of great real estate investing books to help you make smarter decisions and increase your revenue.